neild0/FIRST-MLWorkshop/README.md

 While only 5 classes are downloaded above, you can add more (might decrease accuracy of classification)

+Check the images:

+`python scripts/check_images.py`

-## 4. Set up variables for training:
+## 5. Set up variables for training:

 `ARCHITECTURE="mobilenet_0.50_224"`